michellesyoon/programming-languages-1/README.md

 - [Relationship to Other Courses](other-courses.md)

-## Online Courses on Programming Languages
+## Other Courses on Programming Languages

   - [Programming Languages](https://opendsa-server.cs.vt.edu/ODSA/Books/PL/html/#).
 This course follows a similar outline.
 Chapters 1.1, 1.3, 2.1, 2.2, 3.1-3.4, 3.6, 3.9 could be a useful second reference for this course.
 The **online exercises** may also be valuable, let me know if you try them.
 Chapter 4 corresponds to LambdaNat and Chapter 5 to LambdaFun but the details are quite different.
 We only touch upon Chapter 6, so that could be further reading.
 Chapter 7 on Type Systems is a topic we will study in our course on Compiler Construction.